 Hard Water in Las Vegas

-It is common for homes to have water softeners to combat the effects of hard water.
+It is common for homes to have water softeners (like this portable one here) to combat the effects of hard water.
 Some people are sensitive to hard water.
 It can cause dry, itchy skin and irritate your scalp.

 Many people also have trouble with dry, brittle hair from hard water.
 It also causes buildup on surfaces, such as tubs and shower walls.
 Thankfully, you don’t have to worry about scrubbing this away while on vacation!